 When an organisation manages thousands of assets, searchability is everything.
 If users can’t find what they need in a few clicks, frustration builds, and productivity suffers.

-For PMI, we implemented powerful search features:
+For this global FMCG business, we implemented powerful search features:

 We digitised their Brand Playbooks, integrating them directly into the Brand Portal so that: